RaviTambade/SDM/virtualization.md

 ### Important Terminologies of Virtualization

 1. Virtual Machine (VM)
 The virtual machine that simulates an actual computer, these VMs come with an operating system (OS) already installed and executes the application that is installed inside them.
 These virtual machines are controlled and managed by the Hypervisor.

 2. Hypervisor
 A hypervisor is software that partitions the hardware resources on the physical machine and runs Virtual Machine on them.
 This is responsible to create and provision virtual resources when there is a request.

 3. Virtualization software
 A tool that works on deploying virtualization on the device, this is the software that the user interacts with for specifying virtual resources requirements.
 This software communicates with the hypervisor for the resource requirements.

 4. Virtual Networking
 The Virtual Networking, the network that is configured inside the servers is separated logically these networks can be scaled across multiple servers, and these networks can be controlled by the software.

-### Wrapping It Up

 Virtualization offers many solutions for every user and their requirements, from creating small resources to handling large-scale application that deals with a huge amount of data and need a huge amount of computing power.

-This virtualization is made possible by software called Hypervisor, which divides the existing hardware resources into virtual machines (VMs).
-In addition to this there are many interesting things about Virtualization in Cloud Computing, and mastering this technology would be many steps forward in one's career, check out KnowledgeHut Cloud Computing Certification for beginners, to kick-start your career on cloud computing and learn more about how cloud is solving many problems and contributing to the software ecosystem.